Theory of Operation

 • Order of the SDS data files captured during execution.

-• Combining multiple SDS file records with the same timestamp value.
+• Combining multiple SDS file records with the same timeslot value.

-The same timestamp connects different SDS file records.
-It is therefore useful to use the same timestamp for the recording of one iteration of a DSP or ML algorithm.
-In most cases the granularity of an RTOS tick (typically 1ms) is a good choice for a timestamp resolution.
+The same timeslot connects different SDS file records.
+It is therefore useful to use the same timeslot for the recording of one iteration of a DSP or ML algorithm.
+In most cases the granularity of an RTOS tick (typically 1ms) is a good choice for a timeslot resolution.

 File Format

-The binary data format (stored in *.<n>.sds data files) has a record structure with a variable size.
+The binary data format (stored in *.sds data files) has a record structure with a variable size.
 Each record has the following format:

-1. timestamp: record timestamp in tick-frequency (32-bit unsigned integer, little endian)
+1. timeslot: record timeslot in tick-frequency (32-bit unsigned integer, little endian)

 2. data size: number of data bytes in the record (32-bit unsigned integer, little endian)